Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.

 - 1 Peter 3:15

 The rest of that verse from 1 Peter 3:15 is important to include: "But do this with gentleness and respect."
-Too often well-meaning Christians, convinced of the truth of our Christian faith "lord it over" others, as if the truth were a billy club to knock some sense into people.
-Jesus, while reserving the right to tell it like it is to the heard-hearted religious leaders, more often adopted a more gentle, subtle approach with the common sinner (including His disciples).
+Too often well-meaning Christians, convinced of the truth of our Christian faith, "lord it over" others, as if the truth were a billy club to knock some sense into people.
+Jesus, while reserving the right to tell it like it is to the heard-hearted religious leaders, more often adopted a more gentle, subtle approach with the common sinner (including His own disciples).
 More often Jesus, Himself, was asking questions - questions designed to make people think.
-The invitation is always there to come to our great God, like the psalmist exemplifies, with raw, brutally honest questions and even our doubts.
-Quoting Psalm 22, our Lord, Himself, cries out, "My God, my God, why have you forsaken me?
+The invitation is always there to come to our great God, like the psalmist exemplifies, with raw, brutally honest questions and even doubts.
+Quoting Psalm 22, our Lord, Himself, cries out, "My God, my God, why have you forsaken me?"
 It doesn't get much more honest and raw than that.
-Yet, Jesus, without ever sinning, brings that question to His and our gracious God.
+Yet, Jesus, without ever sinning, brings that question to His and our heavenly Father.